Ultrafast charging in a two-photon Dicke quantum battery: Energy, fluctuations and average charging power for independent TLSs

 Now, considering the system being initially in the ground state $|\psi_{1,n}\rangle$ with $n=2$ at the initial time $t=0$, we can write the energy at a given time $t$ for a single TLS as

 We can also define the fluctuations of this system using Eq.~(\ref{Sigma}) as

-In Fig.~\ref{Figure7} (panel (a)) we report the energy and fluctuations for the Jaynes-Cummings model for $N=10$ independent TLSs.
-As we can see from Fig.~\ref{Figure7} and also from Eq.~(\ref{EJC}), we obtain $E_{max}=N\omega_a$.
-Looking at the inset in Fig.~\ref{Figure7} (panel (a)), for identical parameters the charging is worse for the Dicke model ($E_{max}^{D}\sim 0.710N\omega_a$).
+In Fig.~\ref{Figure9} (panel (a)) we report the energy and fluctuations for the Jaynes-Cummings model for $N=10$ independent TLSs.

+As we can see from Fig.~\ref{Figure9} and also from Eq.~(\ref{EJC}), we obtain $E_{max}=N\omega_a$.
+Looking at the inset in Fig.~\ref{Figure9} (panel (a)), for identical parameters the charging is worse for the Dicke model ($E_{max}^{D}\sim 0.710N\omega_a$).
 This shows that the interaction between the TLSs mediated by the cavity has detrimental effects on the maximal achievable stored energy.

 Moreover, it is interesting to note that here the system doesn't fluctuate where the energy has its maximum, since we reach the full charging.
 We want to underline that with a parallel charging~\cite{Ferraro18, Andolina18} we can reach the full charging and a corresponding absence of fluctuations, however the charging times in the Dicke model are way faster (the advantage scale as $N^{-1}$) compared to the one of a QB made of independent TLSs.
+Moreover, considering the charging times, comparing the two-photon and single-photon Jaynes-Cummings model we obtain that $t_E^{2ph}/t_E^{1ph}=\sqrt{n-1}$.
+This justifies the fact that also in the case of one TLS the two-photon interaction can lead to better charging performance.

-Consistently, the major disadvantage of the JC QB is the amount of power that we can obtain from it.

-If one considers the charging power of $N=10$ independent TLSs reported in Fig.~\ref{Figure7} (b) the value of the maximum obtained in the JC model is only $P_{max}^{(JC)}\sim 5 \cdot 10^{-5}$.
-This shows how a collective charging, reported in the inset of Fig.~\ref{Figure7} (b), can enhance by a great factor ($\sim 100$) the charging power of the QB.
+In addition, the major disadvantage of the JC QB is the amount of power that we can obtain from it.
+If one considers the charging power of $N=10$ independent TLSs reported in Fig.~\ref{Figure9} (b) the value of the maximum obtained in the JC model is only $P_{max}^{(JC)}\sim 5 \cdot 10^{-5}$.
+This shows how a collective charging, reported in the inset of Fig.~\ref{Figure9} (b), can enhance by a great factor ($\sim 100$) the charging power of the QB.
 Moreover, the maximum average charging power in the JC limit is obtained for longer times compared to the collective case.